 The Date and Time items show the current date and time on the computer.
-If you are running a Windows OS, these items are automatically updated whenever you make changes to the Windows Date and Time Properties utility.
+If you are running a Windows OS, these items are automatically updated when-

 ► IDE Devices (None)

 Your computer has two IDE channels (Primary and Secondary) and each channel can be installed with one or two devices (Master and Slave).
 Use these items to configure each device on the IDE channel.